 Although using the Dashboard might feel like a daunting task, the more you delve the more comfortable and useful the Admin Panel becomes.

-For starter, you can browse these Dashboard tabs:
+For starters, you can browse these Dashboard tabs:

 - Posts – the tab from which you manage your entire blog section